What is an Accelerated Possession Claim?

 Can I claim rent arrears under the accelerated claim?

 No, you cannot claim rent arrears under the accelerated possession process.
-The Accelerated route is a no-fault claim.
-You can only claim possession using this process.
+The Accelerated route is a no-fault claim, and you can only claim possession using this process.

-How much does it cost for an accelerated possession claim?
+How much does an accelerated possession claim cost?

-A private landlord should not attempt to claim themselves as the accelerated procedure claim for is complicated.
+A private landlord should not attempt to claim themselves as the accelerated procedure claim is complicated.

-What can go wrong with using a court accelerated possession claim?
+What can go wrong with using the accelerated possession claim?

-If the claim is defended, the court will send you the defence form from the tenant.
-The tenant can defend the claim, or the judge may refuse to grant eviction due to a faulty claim.
+If the claim is defended, the court will send you the tenant’s defence form.
+The tenant can defend the claim, or the judge may refuse eviction due to a faulty claim.

 Alternatively, the judge may list the matter for a management directions hearing.
 This means the county court will list the case for a possession hearing, and the management hearing is to discuss how to progress the claim.

 It is a prevalent defence for the tenant to say they did not receive the section 21 notice.
-If you gave the tenant the notice by hand or put it through the letterbox, they are one of the ultimate ways to serve the notice.
+Handing the notice to the tenant or putting it through the letterbox is one of the ultimate ways to serve the notice.

-Should the tenant defend by stating, the notice was not given.
-Then you can be called to give evidence of your own accord how and when the notice was served.
+Should the tenant defend by stating that the notice was not given, you can be called to give evidence of your own accord about how and when the notice was served.

 A common reason for a judge to refuse to grant an eviction order is: